Stajky/ue-style-guide/README.md

 ### Comment Section
 use comments to create pseudo sections in your code where it makes sense

-#### When overriding something comment from where we are overriding
+#### Comment implemented function origin
-While not completely necessary adding information from where we
+When Implementing an interface function use comment While not completely necessary adding this information helps to faster identify used interface
 ```
 /* Start of IGridObjectInterface*/
 virtual UUserWidget* GetWidget_Implementation() override;
 /*~ End of IGridObjectInterface*/
 ```

-### use forward declaration as much as you can
+### Use forward declaration as much as you can
 In Unreal Engine (or C++ in general), forward declarations are used to improve compile times, reduce unnecessary dependencies, and manage circular dependencies effectively.
 They are particularly useful in Unreal Engine projects because of the complexity of large codebases and the heavy use of classes.

 ### Use TObjectPtr